Rumpunzel/rpg-thingy/characters/talents/craft.md

 ### Farmhand

 You may forage when resting even in settlements.
-When you do, you may use Craft instead of Wilderness or Means to forage.
+When you do, you may use Craft instead of Wilderness or Resources to forage.
 Instead of boons, you create assets while foraging and the assets have the **Fortified** property (do not degrade if their rating is greater than the difficulty of tests they are used on).

 ### War Smith

-You may ignore **1** **Refined with RESOURCE** property of weapon and armor assets.
+You may ignore **1** **Refined with PARAPHERNALIA** property of weapon and armor assets.

 ---